gperezs/LungCancerDiagnosis-pytorch/README.md

 ## Lung cancer diagnosis

 To run the code save the folder of each patient with the dicom files in the folder `data/ISBI-deid-TRAIN/`.
-Then, run:
+We already include a subject (LIDC-IDRI-003) in this repository.
+To see a demo with this subject:
 ```
 bash run_diagnose
 ```